Gaoux/to-do-list/README.md

 This repository contains a simple To Do List application built with React.js.

+## Live Deployment

+The repository is currently deployed and accessible [here](https://gaoux.github.io/to-do-list/).

 ## Features

 ### Task Management

-- Users can create, update, and delete tasks.
+- Users can create and delete tasks.
 - Each task includes a title, due date, repeat option, notes, importance and status (e.g., completed or in progress).
-- Users can set reminders for tasks.
 - Tasks can be prioritized.

 ### List Management